Hnfull/Intensio-Obfuscator/docs/demo/README.md

-# Demonstration of different examples of the project
+# Demonstration of differents examples of project